Table of Contents

 When homeowners are planning their budgets to prepare their homes for sale, they often put landscaping at the end of the list…if they even think of it at all.
 Landscaping is an important part of curb appeal and shouldn’t be relegated to the bottom of the list.
 Here are 12 tips for landscaping your Frederick home on a budget.

 As I’ve been searching for inexpensive ways to make the most of my landscaping, I discovered some tips that might just help homeowners keep the outside beautification as much of a priority as the inside.
 Here are some tips and links I found; I thought you might find something useful too.

 1.Take Cuttings.
 They’re free.
+You can grow some new plants from stems, some from roots.
 Some plants root much better than others.
 This is a great time to get friendly with neighbors…as you exchange cuttings with others, you can get gardening tips too.
 I found this great tutorial on propagation from the Missouri Extension website.

 2. Join a gardening club.
 Even if its for a short time, you’ll learn a lot and find a bunch of zealots who are willing to share.
 Tasker’s Chance Gardening Club has a nice website.

 Join a Facebook garden group or like a page.
 There have to be a bunch!
 Just a few I found: